Adilhossain227/acciGone_June/README.md

 collision_warning(): ----> calls gui() with warning code 2. that means to overlay center collision warning icon overlay and sound <br>
 cap = cv2.VideoCapture(2) ---> use your camera number here

+# miscellaneous
+the Arduino code for receiving data using blurtooth module has been provided in folder read_data_arduino